osiom/programma101/README.md

 ### The Conspiracy

+> "All there is in me is the future." - Adriano Olivetti

-In 1965, the Olivetti Programma 101 was presented at the New York World's Fair as the world's first desktop computer .
-NASA bought a number of P101s, which were used by engineers working on the 1969 Apollo 11 moon landing .
-Steve Wozniak and Steve Jobs were inspired by the simplicity and design philosophy of the P101 for the design of the Apple I .
+In 1965, the Olivetti Programma 101 was presented at the New York World's Fair as the world's first desktop computer.
+NASA bought several units for the 1969 Apollo 11 moon landing mission.
+Steve Wozniak and Steve Jobs drew inspiration from its design philosophy when creating the Apple I.

 Yet this Italian masterpiece has been largely erased from computing history.

-The theory: Adriano Olivetti died suddenly of a heart attack at fifty-eight on a train headed for Switzerland in 1960 .
-Eighteen months later, his brilliant young engineer Mario Tchou was killed in a suspicious car crash .
-CIA director Allen Dulles, who favored "a double agent ready for action, not an ambitious, left-leaning industrialist"  saw the socialist Olivetti as a threat, especially since Olivetti wasn't reluctant to sell the technology to Russia and China .

-The forced sale of Olivetti's electronics division to General Electric, the systematic acquisition of patents by IBM, and the rewriting of computer history to minimize Italian contributions all point to a coordinated effort to eliminate Italian technological sovereignty during the Cold War.
+The conspiracy runs deeper than previously thought:

+- **CIA Infiltration**: A CIA interoffice memo dated December 5, 1957 reveals Olivetti was being monitored by a spy within his inner circle, someone who "knows Olivetti well, and has studied the Communita movement at first hand."
+Allen Dulles, CIA Director, favored "a double agent ready for action, not an ambitious, left-leaning industrialist."

+- **Suspicious Timing**: Adriano Olivetti died suddenly at 58 on a train to Switzerland in February 1960.
+Curiously, the Olivetti-Underwood company was scheduled to make its Milan bourse debut the very next week, and Adriano was making final arrangements for it the day he died.

+- **Market Disruption**: Olivetti had pioneered the first all-transistorized mainframe computer in 1959, directly challenging IBM's market dominance.
+Their machines were sold in 117 countries with a distinctive "Tocco Olivetti" (Olivetti touch) that combined technological innovation with elegant design.

+- **Cold War Politics**: By 1959, Adriano was exploring new markets behind the Iron Curtain, including the USSR and Communist China - a move described by a diplomat as "the most audacious and dangerous ambition of all" during the height of Cold War tensions.

+- **Systematic Dismantling**: Following Adriano's death and engineer Mario Tchou's suspicious car accident 18 months later, the U.S. government immediately hit the Olivetti-Underwood merger with an antitrust suit.
+Eventually, a "rescue group" headed by Fiat acquired the company at bargain prices in what the Financial Times described as turning what was "a social and artistic experiment" into "just a business."

 ### The Ritual Dimension